 Opportunities for consumers

 We, as consumers, hold great power.
 But we're often just not aware of it.
 For example, you can support local shops wherever possible.
 Order books and similar goods from the bookshop around the corner, if there is still one in your town.
-This strengthens the local economy, supports small traders and jobs and saves resources in shipping.
-At the same time, your mindful action helps to work against community areas and highstreets dying out.
+This strengthens the local economy, supports small traders and jobs, and saves resources in shipping.
+At the same time, your mindful action helps to work against community areas and high streets dying out.

 WordPress and sustainability

-Tip: Do you develop WordPress or WooCommerce sites for your customers?
-Then host now green and free of charge - with our FREE DEV Program.
-Also receive up to €1,500 commission per new customer.
+Tip: You develop WordPress or WooCommerce-sites for customers?
+Then host green and free of charge - with our FREE-DEV program.
+Get up to 1.500 € commission per new customer.

 For each WordPress site that you host with us, we'll plant a tree for you.
 Thanks to our customers, we were able to donate almost 30,000 trees in 2019 alone.

-Eden relies on local residents or workers for its projects, which are paid for by the donations.
+In its projects, Eden relies on the local inhabitants or workers who are paid from the donations.
 The organization thus makes an active contribution to the fight against poverty.
-You want your actions to benefit the common good and migrate to a sustainable hoster specialized in Wordpress ?
-You're concerned about having a smooth migration?
-Our support team is there to help you migrate your site.
+You want to do good and go to a sustainable web hosting migrate, which is specialized inWordPress ?
+Are you worried whether the migration of WordPress will run smoothly?
+Our support team will help you.

-Picture: Lacey Williams
+Contributed photo: Lacey Williams